EverTrue’s First-Time Donor Report 2024

 Click to enlarge

-How to read this chart:
+How to read these charts:

+Throughout this report, you’ll find typical bar charts and percentage fill plots, like the one on the left above.
 Instead of showing raw counts or values, percentage fill plots focus on the composition of each group.
 They standardize the groups to a uniform size (100%), enabling you to examine the internal makeup of each group.
 This approach is particularly useful for smaller segments that might be less visible on a traditional bar chart.
 By expanding each group to 100%, you can uncover trends and insights that might otherwise go unnoticed.

-As seen in all of these perspectives, “Friends” constituents, those who do not fall into alumni, parent, or faculty/staff categories, continue to dominate the donor landscape, particularly as gift sizes increase.
+As seen in all of the above perspectives, “Friends” constituents, those who do not fall into alumni, parent, or faculty/staff categories, continue to dominate the donor landscape, particularly as gift sizes increase.
 This trend aligns with earlier observations about non-alumni donors being more prevalent in larger gift categories.
 “Friends” make up a significant portion of the first-time donor pool across all gift sizes, suggesting that institutions should pay more attention to this group, which may not be traditionally targeted in alumni-focused fundraising strategies.

 A particularly interesting trend is the relatively equal representation of parent donors across various gift sizes.
 Unlike alumni, whose representation decreases as gift sizes increase, parents appear consistently across all gift sizes, with a slight underrepresentation in the smallest gift category.
 This supports the idea that parents tend to give larger first-time gifts compared to other groups.
 Institutions might consider this when developing engagement strategies for parents, as they appear to have a higher giving potential from the outset.